Higher Dimensional Elliptic Fibrations and Zariski Decompositions: The dimension of the fibers and equidimensionality, up to birational equivalence

-\begin{corollary} Let $\pi_0: X_0 \rightarrow B_0$ be an elliptic fibrations as in Theorem \ref{MM} or Theorem \ref{NewMain}, then there exists a birationally equivalent elliptic fibration $h: Y \rightarrow T$, where $Y$ is a relative minimal model over $T$ and $h$ is equidimensional over an open set $U \subset T$ whose complement has codimension $\geq 3$.
+\begin{corollary} Let $\pi_0: X_0 \rightarrow B_0$ be an elliptic fibrations as in Theorem \ref{MM} or Theorem \ref{NewMain}, then there exists a birationally equivalent elliptic fibration $h: Y \rightarrow T$, where $Y$ is a relatively minimal model over $T$ and $h$ is equidimensional over an open set $U \subset T$ whose complement has codimension $\geq 3$.
 If furthermore we have that $\kappa(K_{X_0}) \geq 0$, we can take $Y$ to be a minimal model. \end{corollary}

-\begin{proof} From Theorem \ref{MM} or \ref{NewMain}, we obtain a birationally equivalent elliptic fibration $\bar{\pi}: \bar{X} \rightarrow \bar{B}$ that satisfies the hypothesis of Theorem \ref{KawNakayama}, thus we have a birationally equivalent fibration $h: Y \rightarrow T$ such that no divisor of $Y$ maps down to a space of codimension $\geq 2$.
-If furthermore we had that $\kappa(K_{X_0}) \geq 0$, we can take $\bar{X}$ to be a minimal model and, since $Y$ is obtained via a sequence of flops from $\bar{X}$, we have that $Y$ is also a minimal model.
+\begin{proof} From Theorem \ref{MM} or \ref{NewMain}, we obtain a birationally equivalent elliptic fibration $\bar{\pi}: \bar{X} \rightarrow \bar{B}$ that satisfies the hypothesis of Theorem \ref{KawNakayama}, namely a birationally equivalent fibration $h: Y \rightarrow T$ such that there is no effective divisor $E $ in $Y$ such that $\codim h(E) \geq 2$.
+If furthermore $\kappa(K_{X_0}) \geq 0$, we can take $\bar{X}$ to be a minimal model and, since $Y$ is obtained via a sequence of flops from $\bar{X}$, we have that $Y$ is also a minimal model.

-Now, let $S \subset T$ be an irreducible closed subvariety of $T$.
-If $S$ has codimension $1$ then we have that $h^{-1}(S)$ has codimension $1$, so that a general fiber over $S$ is $1$ dimensional.
-Otherwise, let $S$ be of codimension $2$.
-Then $h^{-1}(S)$ has codimension $\geq 2$.
+We will prove that the general fibers of $h$ over subvarieties of codimension $\leq 2$ are $1$-dimensional.
+Let $S \subset T$ be an irreducible closed subvariety of $T$.
+If $S$ has codimension $1$ then we have that $h^{-1}(S)$ has codimension $1$, and a general fiber over $S$ is $1$ dimensional.
+Let now $S$ be of codimension $2$.
+Then $h^{-1}(S)$ has codimension $\leq 2$.
 Since no divisors of $Y$ maps down to space of codimension $2$, we must have that $h^{-1}(S)$ has codimension $2$.
-By counting the dimensions, we have that the general fibers over $S$ would be $1$ dimensional.
+By counting the dimensions, we have that the general fibers over $S$ is $1$ dimensional.
 Thus general fibers of $h$ over subvarieties of codimension $\leq 2$ are $1$-dimensional.
 Thus, we have that $h$ is equidimensional over some open set $U \subset T$ whose complement has codimension $\geq 3$. \end{proof}